ballwood/node-sauce-connect/README.md

 Note
 -----------------------
 This package is currently in beta status...use at your own peril!
-I plan to upgrade the CI tests some more soon so I can prove everything runs correctly (proxies etc).

 The reason for creating it was I'm working in an enterprise environment and I wanted a simple way to grab sauce connect from a local nexus repository on npm install.